sourmash-bio/sourmash/doc/command-line.md

 exclude a few signatures from a collection, without modifying the collection itself.

+Related commands:
+* `sourmash compare` will compare many sketches to many sketches.
+* `sourmash prefetch` is an upgraded version of `search` that returns more information in the output CSV file.
+* `sourmash scripts manysearch` from [the branchwater plugin](https://github.com/sourmash-bio/sourmash_plugin_branchwater) will search multiple sketches against a database, and outputs abundance-weighted comparisons as well.

 ### `sourmash gather` - find metagenome members

+**Note:** As of 2025, we have a much faster implementation of `gather` called `fastgather` available in [the branchwater plugin](https://github.com/sourmash-bio/sourmash_plugin_branchwater).
+It is multithreaded and similar in memory usage, although it does accept a slightly more restricted set of inputs than `gather`.

-The `gather` subcommand selects the best reference genomes to use for a metagenome analysis, by finding the smallest set of non-overlapping matches to the query in a database.
+The `gather` subcommand selects the best reference genomes to use for a metagenome analysis, by finding the smallest set of non-overlapping matches to the query metagenome in a database of genomes.
 This is specifically meant for metagenome and genome bin analysis.
 (See
 [Classifying Signatures](classifying-signatures.md) for more information on the different approaches that can be used here.)